piyushgarg-dev/review-app/CONTRIBUTING.md

 ## Setting Up the Development Environment

-To set up the development environment locally for the frontend, follow these steps:
+To set up the development environment locally, follow these steps:

 1. Clone the frontend repository: